-But when all our talk is done about what manhood and womanhood is NOT, what have we got?
+But when all our talk is done about what manhood and womanhood is not, what have we got?
 A big void of confusion about what they are.
 Frustrating, guilt-producing, destructive confusion.
-And with it a tidal wave of homosexuality, an epidemic of divorce, an increase of violent crime, growing domestic abuse, and tens of thousands of suicides every year, 75% of whom are men.
-(In 1981 there were 27,500 suicides in America of which 75% were men.)
+And with it a tidal wave of homosexuality, an epidemic of divorce, an increase of violent crime, growing domestic abuse, and tens of thousands of suicides every year, 75 percent of whom are men.
+In 1981 there were 27,500 suicides in America of which 75 percent were men.

 “In creating human beings as male and female in his image, God had something wonderful in mind.”